ktrysmt/checkup/README.md

 $ go get github.com/aqafiam/checkup
 ```

-## Feature
+## Future

-- Support CSS-Selector
+[ ] Support CSS-Selector
-- Support to select CSS-Selector or XPATH
+[ ] Support to select CSS-Selector or XPATH
-- Add more example source
+[ ] Add more example source
-- write Reference for how to use
+[ ] write Reference for how to use
-- make steps about StoreXXX command
+[ ] make steps about StoreXXX command
-- Use the color in STDOUT for readability
+[ ] Use the color in STDOUT for readability

-## Replation (about Selenium-Hub)
+## (Optional) Use Selenium-Hub

-Run Docker to use selenium-hub easily in your localhost.
+Run docker to use Selenium-Hub easily in your localhost.

 ```
 docker ps -aq | xargs docker rm # remove trush at first ...